 BHA uses a holistic approach to address the underlying issues of trauma as well as economic and housing barriers to improve the quality of life and the likelihood of family stability.

 To better serve the participants in the Transitions Program, BHA has worked diligently to become a Trauma-Informed Organization and remains committed to the on-going training and evaluation process.
 We have completed trainings, conducted surveys, and worked with consultants from the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Through an “Upstream” grant from The Foundation for Enhancing Communities, all staff are working to complete a Trauma-Informed Certification through the University of Buffalo’s Social Work Department.
+Through an “Upstream” grant from The Foundation for Enhancing Communities, all staff completed a Trauma-Informed Certification through the University of Buffalo’s Social Work Department.